julie-jiang/sudoku/README.md

 ./sodukuit puzzle.txt
 ```

-## Current progress
+## Current Progress
 I'm currently implementing the hash table, which will be used to replace the `map` objects in `Soduku`.
 After that, I will debug the backtracking search algorithm, which right now doesn't really backtrack.

-After that, I will implement the priority queue.
+When the algorithm actually works, I will implement the priority queue.
 Right now I'm using a normal queue in place of priority queue for simplicity.

 ## Data Structures